T. J. Johnston: Church planting

 In 2005, Johnston was contacted by laypeople in Mount Pleasant, South Carolina, seeking to plant a new congregation in the northern part of the fast-growing Charleston suburb.
 He joined the group as its founding rector and the church became Saint Peter's Church.
 In 2009, Saint Peter's moved from rented space into a permanent facility in Mount Pleasant.

 In 2010, AMIA—which had been a founding member of the ACNA the year before—left full membership, changing its status in ACNA to "ministry partner."
 By the next year, the relationship between AMIA chairman Murphy and the Anglican Church of Rwanda's house of bishops, led by Kolini's successor Onesphore Rwaje, had broken down over questions of financial transparency and collegiality.
 All but two AMIA bishops, Johnston among them, followed Murphy and AMIA out of Rwandan jurisdiction and restructured it as a "missionary society."
 Most AMIA congregations left the organization, either to join ACNA directly or to canonical "dual citizenship" with ACNA and Rwanda in PEARUSA.

 Beginning in 2012, Johnston began a multi-year "process of reconciliation and restoration" with his former fellow ACNA bishops.
 While Saint Peter's remained in AMIA and Johnston continued to oversee AMIA congregations, Johnston moved his canonical residence to the ACNA Diocese of the South.
 Saint Peter's joined the Diocese of Churches for the Sake of Others (C4SO) in 2015, and in July 2016, Johnston was readmitted to the ACNA College of Bishops and appointed an assisting bishop in the C4SO Diocese.

 Later life

-In 2021, Johnston retired as senior pastor of Saint Peter's and left active ministry to become co-founder and COO of the Global Water Center, a nonprofit convening safe water organizations, corporate partners, governmental agencies on safe water access issues worldwide.
+In 2021, Johnston retired as senior pastor of Saint Peter's and left active ministry to become COO and then CEO of Global Water Center, a nonprofit providing education, innovation, and collaboration to keep rural water sources safe and flowing for good.
+They partner with organizations, corporations, and governmental agencies on safe water access issues worldwide.